p4lang/p4c/README.md

 ### Are all features supported yet ?

-At this time, the only missing feature that we are aware of is *parse value sets*.
-This P4 feature was scarcely used in bmv1 and is not present in bmv2.
+At this time, we believe that all P4 features have been implemented.
+The last feature to have been implemented is *parse value sets*, which was scarcely used in bmv1.

 If you find more missing features or if you would like to request that a specific feature be added, please send us an email (p4-dev@p4.org) or submit an